arcweb/arcwell/packages/README.md

 WARNING: Ignore the /auth endpoint.
 This is a work in progress login method.
 It does successfully validate a users email/password.

-POST and PUT will require a request body with a name field e.g. { "name": "New Role Name"}
+POST and PATCH will require a request body with a name field e.g. { "name": "New Role Name"}

+PATCH is the standard when updating a server asset.

 name must be at least 3 characters long (uses the vine.js validation)